melezhik/outthentic-dsl/intro.md

 # Greedy expressions

-Outthentic check expressions
+Outthentic check expressions are greedy.
 This is what I mean when I call them greedy.

 Consider this trivial example: